Don't get caught in the leasehold property trap

 Leasehold has existed as a legal concept for centuries.

-However, new build developers have been accused of using the leasehold and ground rent mechanism to exploit buyers.
-In many such cases, there is no clear reason why a detached, new build property would be sold as leasehold.Back to top
+New build developers have been accused of using the leasehold and ground rent mechanism to exploit buyers.

 Buyers of newly constructed leasehold homes often do not read the small print, or may not have the consequences of their purchase explained to them by their conveyancer.